nexodus-io/nexodus/docs/development/design/rate-limiting.md

 * Some K8s platforms are moving to envoy as the Ingress gateway so in the future we may be able to move this functionality into the ingress gateway (avoiding a proxy hop).
 * Aligned with service mesh deployment models.

-The login handlers for the frontend will need to set the `AccessToken` http only Cookie.
-API requests from devices will pass the AccessToken as a bearer token in the `Authentication` header.
-This will allow the Envoy proxy to have easy access to the AccessToken for requests being sent to the apiserver.
+Web based UI interactions will store the user OAuth token in a Redis backed session.
+Envoy use the [External Authorization Filter](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ext_authz_filter#arch-overview-ext-authz) to set `Authentication` header to `AccessToken` obtained form the OAuth login.
+This will allow the Envoy proxy to have easy access to the AccessToken for all API requests being sent to the apiserver.

 The JWT AccessToken will then be validated in Envoy and it's claims passed to limitador to enforce per-user rate limits.
 Envoy can then send 429 responses for any requests that have been rate limited.
 Since a valid AccessToken is needed, we will be able to identify the tenant generating the source of the traffic even if client trying to create multiple sessions or changing source IPs.